[?] Subscribe To This Site

 If you feed your cat a proper low carb diet, your cat may actually lose his requirement for insulin.
 If he doesn't completely lose his need for insulin, it is very likely he will need far less insulin to maintain an appropriate blood glucose level.

 Bottom line, it is important, especially with cat diabetes, to get your cat to eat far more canned food and far less dry food.
-Of the dry foods, the feline prescription diabetic diets have lower carb levels then non-prescription commercial diets.
+Of the dry foods, the feline prescription diabetic diets have lower carb levels than most non-prescription commercial diets.
 However, an appropriate canned diet can have far less carbohydrates than dry food.
 In addition, a healthier diet with healthier ingredients is, of course, desirable.

 Diabetic Cat Food and Diabetic Cat Treatment